 Zopa review updated March 29th, 2018 

 Since 2005, Zopa has posted losses of over £20 million but most f its losses were due to startup, scale and growth.
 Thankfully Zopa is well funded by experienced venture capital companies.

 In October 2016, Zopa’s CEO announced the company was finally operating at a profit and that it would continue to do so in the future.
-While this is good news for lenders, it will be nice to see some history of Zopa’s profitability over the next few months.
+While this is good news for lenders, it will be nice to see some history of Zopa’s profitability over the next years.

 Zopa received my first investment in late 2016.
 I only invest in the higher paying Plus product because the added risk has netted me 3%+ in expected extra returns.
-I used to set all capital and interest payments to reinves but since the return rate targets were lowered to the mid 4% range, I decided not to reinvest.
-The low-risk Classic and Access accounts will be taken out behind the shed and out to rest in December 2017.
+I used to set all capital and interest payments to reinvest but since the return rate targets were lowered to the mid 4% range, I decided not to reinvest.
+The low-risk Classic and Access accounts were no longer available beginning December 2017.
 I think the removal of the Safeguard Provision fund means increased risks to lenders’ and I certainly wouldn’t invest in the low paying Core account.
-If you are risk averse, there may be better options such as Lending Works, Growth Street and even Assetz Capital.
-The beauty of Zopa is you don’t need much of an investment strategy.
+If you are risk-averse, there may be better options such as Lending Works, Growth Street and even Assetz Capital.
+The one good thing about Zopa is you don’t need much of an investment strategy.
 Just choose your product, decide what to do with payments and you are done.

 Zopa Review Conclusion

-Zopa’s recent account changes have led to me to begin exiting the platform as for me, the risks are no longer worth the returns.
-With the removal of the Safeguard fund in December 2017, it will be interesting to see future performance.
-I don’t think the new Core account is worth the risk since the returns are relatively low for a non-protected product.
+Zopa’s recent account changes have led me to begin exiting the platform because the risks are no longer worth the returns.
+With the removal of the Safeguard fund in December 2017, it will be interesting to see the future performance.
+I don’t think the new Core account is worth the risk since the returns are low for a non-protected product.
 I do like Zopa’s strong track record and longevity and I hope that they will continue to lead the peer to peer industry forward.

 I hope you found this Zopa review informative.